 Homework, an essential element in the total school program, will always be purposeful.
 It can strengthen newly acquired skills, reinforce previously learned skills, prompt good study habits, and develop a sense of responsibility.
 Except for unusual circumstances, homework will not be assigned on weekends or holidays.
 However, pupils may choose to spend some weekend and vacation time on long-range assignments or to make up work missed due to absence.
-When a student is absent, parent is to pick up homework each day that the student is out, and the student must complete work by the assigned deadline.
-Homework can be viewed through the use of Parent Portal.
+When a student is absent, the parent is to pick up homework each day that the student is out, and the student must complete work by the assigned deadline.